mgeisler/smawk/README.md

 This crate contains an implementation of the [SMAWK algorithm][smawk] for finding the smallest element per row in a totally monotone matrix.

+The SMAWK algorithm allows you to lower the running time of some algorithms from O(*n*²) to just O(*n*).
+In other words, you can turn a quadratic time complexity (which is often too expensive) into linear time complexity.

+Finding optimal line breaks in a paragraph of text is an example of an algorithm which would normally take O(*n*²) time for *n* words.
+With this crate, the running time becomes linear.
+Please see the [textwrap crate][textwrap] for an example of this.

 ## Usage

 Add this to your `Cargo.toml`: